 A VicHealth survey in May 2020 found that 37% of respondents were doing less physical activity during lockdown.
-(12) Physical activity varied substantially by area.
+(11) Physical activity varied substantially by area.
 Only 29% of residents in interface areas were exercising five or more days per week.

-Building access to quality public places, walking paths and trails and lighting for use in future lockdowns and restrictions during public health emergencies such as the Covid 19 pandemic, is an effective way to support residents to maintain active living and support the cobenefit of mental wellbeing.
+Building access to quality public places, walking paths and trails and lighting for use in future lockdowns and restrictions due to public health emergencies such as the

+Covid 19 pandemic, is an effective way to support residents to maintain active living and support the co-benefit of mental wellbeing.

 In 2017, men and women had similar levels of physical activity.
-(4) There is no information on physical activity levels for people in Yarra Ranges of other socio-demographic groups.
-For adults in Victoria in 2018 getting enough physical activity was higher for employed adults and those on higher incomes.
-(29) Further details are provided in Appendix 3.
+(4) There is no information on physical activity levels for people in Yarra Ranges of other sociodemographic groups.
+For adults in Victoria in 2018 getting sufficient physical activity was higher for employed adults and those on higher incomes.
+(25) Further details are provided in Appendix 3.